adinasarapu/adinasarapu.github.io/_posts/2020-02-09-blog-spark-sql.md

 +------+---+----+-------+
 ```

-## 4. Read a MySQL table data file into Spark Data Frame
+## 4. Read a MySQL table data file into Spark DataFrame

 At the command line, log in to `MySQL` as the root user:[^5]